 There are other agents that may also have activity, principally those that enhance the major internal antioxidant cycle that uses NFE2L2 (NRF2) via KEAP1.
 Perhaps other professionals in this group can take that further along.

 My goal is not to sell you supplements.
 And because of that, I'm not even going to tell you which brands of supplements I prescribe for my patients.
 I'll just say that you get what you pay for.
 You cannot get decent quality supplements at Costco, Wal-Mart the Dollar Store or even at the supermarket.
 You should invest in the best quality supplements you can afford and buy products that are made the best raw materials, the most absorbable, and the ones backed by clinical research.

-If you found value in this article, please use the social sharing icons at the top of this post and please share with those you know who are still suffering with chronic health challenges or autoimmune issues despite having medical management.
-Thank you, help me reach more people so they may regain their zest for living!
+If you found value in this article, please use the social sharing icons at the top of this post and please share with those you know who are still suffering with chronic health challenges, despite receiving medical management.
+Help me reach more people so they may regain their zest for living!
+Thank you!

 Always remember one of my mantras., "The more you know about how your body works, the better you can take care of yourself."

 For more details about the natural approach I take with my patients, take a look at the book I wrote entitled: Reclaim Your Life; Your Guide To Revealing Your Body's Life-Changing Secrets For Renewed Health.
 It is available in my office or at Amazon and many other book outlets.

 ALL THE BEST – DR. KARL R.O.S.
 JOHNSON, DC – DIGGING DEEPER TO FIND SOLUTIONS